neilb/perl-hub/README.md

 If you want to add your blog, details of talks you've given, or any links I've missed, either send me a pull request, or raise an issue on github.

-You can read more about the idea on my blog post:
+You can read more about the idea on my [blog post](http://blogs.perl.org/users/neilb/2013/03/idea-perl-community-homepage.html)